 Dr. Hilton is Fellow of the American Society for Metabolic and Bariatric Surgery.
 She is board certified by the American Board of General Surgery and specializes in bariatric and foregut surgery.
 She completed a fellowship in Bariatric and Minimally Invasive Surgery at Yale University.

-Dr. Aaron Buldoc
+Dr. Aaron Bolduc

 Dr. Bolduc is board certified by the American Board of General Surgery and specializes in bariatric, foregut and adrenal surgery.
 He completed a fellowship in Bariatric and Minimally Invasive Surgery at Vanderbilt University.